Delaware Court Records

 How to Find Juvenile Records in Delaware

 The confidentiality of juvenile records in the State of Delaware made it impossible to find juvenile records online.
-To obtain juvenile records, the holder or parent/ guardian of the holder must submit fingerprints and a photo means of identification like a driver’s license, a State ID, or a school ID to any of the offices of the State Bureau of Identification.
+To obtain juvenile records, holders or parents/ guardians of the holder may need to submit fingerprints and a photo means of identification like a driver’s license, a State ID, or a school ID to any of the State Bureau of Identification offices.
 The requester will pay $52 for a State of Delaware background check.
-The requester will also fill a request form to obtain the record.
-The information required for the request form includes; the offender’s biodata and contact information, the purpose of the request, and when the requester is expected to receive the document, and how the document should be delivered.
-The record can either be delivered by mail or email.
-An interested person who is not the record holder must obtain a court order before access is granted to juvenile records.
+The requester will also fill out a request form to obtain the record.
+The information required for the request form typically includes: the offender’s biodata and contact information, the purpose of the request, when the requester is expected to receive the document, and how the document should be delivered.
+Records may either be delivered by mail or email.
+An interested person who is not the record holder typically requires a court order before access is granted to juvenile records.

 New Castle County